Navajo Bakboord

-Navajo Bakboord (born 29 January 1999) is a footballer who plays as a right back for League of Ireland Premier Division club Waterford.
+Navajo Marcelino Bakboord (born 29 January 1999) is a footballer who plays as a right back for Eerste Divisie club RKC Waalwijk.
 Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Bakboord made his Eerste Divisie debut for Jong Ajax on 1 December 2017 in a game against MVV.
 On 23 May 2019 it has been announced that Bakboord signed with Heracles Almelo.
 On 9 January 2025, Bakboord signed for League of Ireland Premier Division club Waterford.
+On 22 November 2025, he departed Waterford by mutual consent after making just 12 league appearances for the club.
+On 25 February 2026, he signed for Eerste Divisie club RKC Waalwijk until the end of the season.

 International career

 Born in the Netherlands, Bakboord is of Surinamese descent.
 He is a former youth international for the Netherlands, having played for them up to the Netherlands U20s.
 In June 2023, he switched to play for the Suriname national team for a set of 2023 CONCACAF Gold Cup qualification matches.